MicrosoftDocs/sql-docs/docs/reporting-services/tools/server-properties-advanced-page-reporting-services.md

 Specifies the maximum number of parameter values that can be stored by the report server.
 Valid values are **-1**, **+1** through **2,147,483,647**.
 The default value is **1500**.

 ### SupportedHyperlinkSchemes
-(Power BI Report Server & Reporting Services 2019 only) Sets a comma separated list of the URI schemes allowed to be defined on Hyperlink actions that are allowed to be rendered or “&ast;” to enable all hyperlink schemes.
+(Power BI Report Server January 2019, Reporting Services 2019 and later only) Sets a comma separated list of the URI schemes allowed to be defined on Hyperlink actions that are allowed to be rendered or “&ast;” to enable all hyperlink schemes.
 For example, setting “http,https” would allow hyperlinks to “https://www. contoso.com”, but would remove hyperlinks to “mailto:bill@contoso.com” or “javascript:window.open(‘www.contoso.com’, ‘_blank’)”.
 Default is “&ast;”.

 ### SystemReportTimeout
 The default report processing timeout value, in seconds, for all reports managed in the report server namespace.
 This value can be overridden at the report level.
 If this property is set, the report server attempts to stop the processing of a report when the specified time has expired.
 Valid values are **-1** through **2**,**147**,**483**,**647**.
 If the value is **-1**, reports in the namespace do not time out during processing.
 The default value is **1800**.